How can we build an ecosystem of innovative technology startups in New Zealand?

 Some of the things that we might consider:

-Perhaps if the answer to all of those questions is “New Zealand” then we can say clearly the company is a New Zealand company.6 But as soon as one or more of the answers is something other than “New Zealand” then it gets complicated.
+If the answer to all of those questions is “New Zealand” we can say clearly it is a New Zealand company.
+But as soon as one or more of the answers is something other than “New Zealand” it gets complicated.